kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   the observability of these scenarios to support DaemonSet eviction.
 - Jobs/CronJobs are not yet considered, because jobs should not normally run critical workloads that require eviction request and should therefore leave the node quickly and not block its drain.
-  If required, custom interceptors can be implemented to support custom eviction logic for specialized types of jobs.
+  If required, custom responders can be implemented to support custom eviction logic for specialized types of jobs.

 #### Pod Surge Example